Dwarf hutia

 The dwarf hutia (Mesocapromys nana) is a small, critically endangered, rat-like mammal known only from Cuba.
 Aside from tracks, it was last seen in 1937 and may be extinct.
 It gives birth to only a single offspring at a time, and is threatened by habitat loss and non-native species such as rats and mongoose.
 The dwarf hutia belongs to the hutia subfamily (Capromyinae), a group of rodents native to the Caribbean that are mostly endangered or extinct.

 Description

-The hutias are heavily built guinea pig-like rodents with broad rounded heads.
+Dwarf hutias are heavily built and chubby, almost guinea pig-like rodents with broad rounded heads.
 They have relatively small eyes and short rounded ears.
-The average tail and body length of this hutia is unknown.
+The average tail and body length of this hutia is unknown, however using a taxidermied specimen and comparing it to the closely related Desmarest's Cuban hutia, we can assume that the average size of the Dwarf hutia would be 20 - 30 centimeters in length.
 Some hutias have prehensile tails, meaning they are able to use them for gripping and climbing.
 Unlike the larger litter sizes of many other rodents, the dwarf hutia gave birth to only a single offspring.